 “It is nice to see people treating these places with respect,” said the gentleman as the echoes died to whispers.
 Later, we introduced ourselves.
 We mentioned that we were visiting some of the sites on the Michael Line as described by the late Hamish Miller in his book, The Sun and the Serpent, written with Paul Broadhurst.

 “Oh, did you know Hamish?”
 No, we had never met him, explained Stuart, but he had heard him give one lecture in person.
 Our new acquaintance, Tim Willcocks, mentioned how helpful Broadhurst had been when he was writing his own book, On the Trail of the Waitaha.
 Stuart smiled.
-Of all the lectures Hamish had given over the years, it was one about the Waitaha, the first peoples of New Zealand, on which he had heard Hamish speak.
+Of all the many lectures Hamish had given over the years, it was one about the Waitaha, the first peoples of New Zealand, on which he had heard Hamish speak.
 Yet another synchronicity to add to our growing list.